This Polly Pocket Fashion Collaboration Is Pure '90s Nostalgia

-To celebrate the relaunch of the shell and heart compacts (shout out to those who still have the originals in their parent’s loft), Wade has created a pastel-hued and lace-ruffled collection with the toy brand exclusively for Selfridges available starting August 17.
-Sure, on paper it sounds a little childish for 2018, but thanks to Wade’s penchant for making babydoll dresses totally wearable IRL, the capsule is full of pieces we genuinely can't wait to buy.
+To celebrate the relaunch of the shell and heart compacts (shout out to those who still have the originals in their parent’s loft), Mimi has created a pastel-hued and lace-ruffled collection with the toy brand exclusively for Selfridges.
+Sure, on paper it sounds a little childish for 2018, but, due to Mimi’s penchant for making a babydoll dress totally wearable IRL, the capsule is full of pieces that we are genuinely coveting.

 Advertisement

-“I was fascinated by Polly Pocket as a child — being able to carry around a pastel-colored dream world in your pocket still remains a charming concept,” Wade said in a release.
+“I was fascinated by Polly Pocket as a child - being able to carry around a pastel coloured dream world in your pocket still remains a charming concept,” Mimi, 26, explains.
 “I was always designing my dream home heavily inspired by the different compacts she lived in; a fairy in a toadstool house, a cowgirl in her own Texan stables, a mermaid living in a shell, a waitress in her own diner…”

-For the collaboration campaign, model Moffy is photographed looking like a ‘90s dream, wearing the collection’s hero pieces: pistachio, lilac, and blush silk satin dresses in babydoll and slip styles — decorated with giant velvet bow sashes — and lace-trimmed T-shirts, all adorned with printed Polly Pocket graphics.
+For the collaboration campaign, model Moffy is photographed looking like a ‘90s dream, wearing the collection’s hero pieces: pistachio, lilac, and blush silk satin dresses in babydoll and slip styles - which come complete with giant velvet bow sashes - and lace-trimmed T-shirts, all adorned with printed Polly Pocket graphics.

-The collection also includes jewelry that pays homage to the chunky plastic necklaces we dressed up in as kids.
-Working with luxury costume jeweler Vicki Sarge, the pieces feature Swarovski crystals, freshwater pearls, and rhinestone beads, as well as original ‘90s Polly Pocket figurines on clip-on earrings.
-Our 10-year-old selves would be squealing with excitement.
+The collaboration also includes jewellery that look good enough to eat, paying homage to the chunky plastic necklaces we dressed up in as kids.
+Working with luxury costume jeweller, Vicki Sarge, the collections incorporates Swarovski crystals, freshwater pearls and rhinestone beads, as well as original ‘90s Polly Pocket figurines on clip-on earrings - our 10-year-old selves would be squealing with excitement.

-“The definitive message for me is that great things come in small packages,” Wade continues.
-“It’s about your character and attributes, rather than your physical stature.
-For this collaboration, I wanted to highlight the idea of Polly being this tiny adventurer, and when I came up with the graphics, I was thinking about films that play with the element of perspective like Honey I Shrunk the Kids, The Taste of Tea, The Borrowers, and Land of the Giants.”
+“The definitive message for me is that great things come in small packages,” Mimi goes on.
+“It’s about your character and attributes rather than your physical stature.
+For this collaboration I wanted to highlight the idea of Polly being this tiny adventurer, and when I came up with the graphics, I was thinking about films that play with the element of perspective like Honey I Shrunk the Kids, The Taste of Tea, The Borrowers, and Land of the Giants.”

-Wade, a Central Saint Martins graduate who made her London Fashion Week debut in February 2016, is no stranger to evoking nostalgia through her pieces; her collections are often inspired by her actress grandmother Pamela Curran’s old Hollywood glamour.
-For now, though, she’s turning firmly to the decade of her youth.
-And, wearing a baby pink Polly Pocket slip dress and retro clip-on earrings, we’ll happily join her there.
+Mimi, a Central Saint Martins graduate, who made her London Fashion Week debut in February 2016, is no stranger to evoking nostalgia through her pieces.
+Her collections are constantly inspired by her actress grandmother Pamela Curran’s old Hollywood glamour.
+For now, though, she’s turning firmly to the decade of her youth, and, wearing a baby pink Polly Pocket slip and retro clip-on earrings, we’ll join her there.

 Polly Pocket x Mimi Wade launches exclusively in Selfridges Oxford Street and at selfridges.com on Friday 17th August.